 Shared repairs and maintenance

-When repairs are needed try to get a professional opinion on the work involved and the cost.
+Get a professional opinion on the work involved and the cost.
 If the problem is straightforward you can go straight to a tradesman.
-If the problem is complicated, or significant, you may also want to employ someone to manage the work being carried out.
+If the problem is complicated, or significant, you may also want to employ someone to manage the work.

 There are some important questions to ask when meeting tradespeople and getting quotes: